azCoinGuy/auto-continue/README.md

 # Auto Continue VS Code Extension

 A powerful and comprehensive VS Code extension that automatically continues code patterns and development workflows, making coding more efficient and reducing repetitive typing.
-Built with advanced language support, machine learning capabilities, and performance optimization.
+Built with advanced language support, machine learning capabilities, and **revolutionary chat automation** for unattended AI conversations.

 ## 🚀 Features